The-Byte-Bandit/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile - "Display's the content of the /etc/passwd file"
 3-twofiles - "Display's the content of /etc/passwd and /etc/hosts"
 4-lastlines - "Displays the last 10 lines of /etc/passwd"
+5-firstlines - "Display's the first 10 lines of /etc/passwd"